CaioWing/Rumus/README.md

-# RuMust - A Project Planning
+# Rumus - A Project Planning

 ## About
 This project is a simple deep learning framework created as a learning experience to understand the inner works of Pytorch and other like frameworks.